 The Baby Jogger City Mini earned a 6 of 10 for quality.
 This is the same score as the Baby Jogger City Mini GT as they are virtually the same when it comes to the materials and design with only a few minor differences.
 This is a higher score than the 5 earned by the Britax B-Agile 3.

-The City Mini is made with nice materials, and connections that are well-constructed and smooth.
+The City Mini is made with nice materials and connections that are well-constructed and smooth.
 The Mini has a simple and sturdy frame with little flex and slick fabric that wraps around the frame evenly.
 While the fabric is easy to clean we don't think it is very breathable.
-The overall fit and finish isn't as sleek as some of the competition, but it is functional and without errors.
+The overall fit and finish aren't as sleek as some of the competition, but it is functional and without errors.
 The wheels are foam filled plastic that won't puncture, but they can grow deformed over time and could leave you with a stroller that feels like a bad grocery cart.

 The following video provides additional information about the City Mini from Baby Jogger.